-7. Once you have a work target and your energy focused, use your LiquidPlanner timer as a way to motivate yourself to stay with a task for a set period of time.
-And then, give yourself a li’l reward when you get there.
+7. Once you have a work target and your energy focused, use your LiquidPlanner timer as a way to motivate yourself to stay with a task for a set period.
+And then, give yourself a little reward when you get there.

 What do you do to harness your scattered energy?
 Share your secrets in the Comments box – we want to hear from you!